ethereum/ethereum-org-website/src/content/energy_consumption/index.md

 ## The merge

-There is now a functional PoS blockchain called the [Beacon Chain]("https://ethereum.org/en/eth2/beacon-chain/") that has been running since December 2020 that is demonstrating the viability of the PoS protocol.
-The merge refers to the point in time when Ethereum leaves PoW behind and fully adopts PoS.
-The target date for this is now late 2021 - early 2022.
+There is now a functional proof-of-stake chain called the [Beacon Chain]("https://ethereum.org/en/eth2/beacon-chain/") that has been running since December 2020 that is demonstrating the viability of the proof-of-stake protocol.
+The merge refers to the point in time when Ethereum leaves proof-of-work behind and fully adopts proof-of-stake.
+The merge is expected to happen ~Q4 2021/Q1 2022.

 ## PoS energy expenditure